 At least 12 credit hours must be taken from the College of Liberal Arts, the Krannert School of Management, and/or the Honors College - provided such courses are not focused primarily on engineering, technology, the natural sciences, or mathematics.

-Complimentary Electives (8 - 10 credits)
+Complementary Electives (up 10 credits)

 Choose additional coursework to bring total credits to the minimum 124 required for the BSEE degree.
 Students should carefully select these courses to complement their personal interests and their academic record.